aguillaume/gaWeb/README.md

-# git
+# Biography Website

-a test git repos
+Putting together a website about myslef to put into practice HTMl and CSS (with some JS)